naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 Add State
 ***************
-.. tip:: Not all capabilities support state, see: `Capabilities that Support State`_
+.. tip:: Not all capabilities support state, see :ref:`state-support`.

 Now you have basic voice commands working, let's add state updates to your flow.